 Managing user sessions

-As the administrator of Business Central online, you can manage user sessions in the administration center.
+As the administrator of Business Central online, you can manage user sessions in the administration centre.
 For more information, see Managing Sessions in the administration content.